Creature types

 Emperoussin: factice.

-Your skeleton is proof against conventional weapons.
+• Your skeleton is immune to conventional weapons.

-If your face plate is broken, you suffer 2 Distress.
+• If your face plate is broken, you suffer 2 distress.

 Design standard Your core skills start at 4 (with the exception of your weakness.)
 They can’t exceed level 6, due to your unchanging construction.
 You get additional starting skills: